 You may have problems that can only be picked up during a clinical assessment and with x-rays.
-Orthodontic treatment can have a negative effect on some issues; root resorption, gum disease and dental decay for example!
+Orthodontic treatment can have a negative effect on some issues, root resorption, gum disease and dental decay for example!

-It is really important to monitor these factors throughout your treatment.
-Supervised orthodontic treatment gives your clinician an opportunity to assess your dental health at every visit, to make recommendations and amendments as necessary to prevent any damage to your teeth and gums.
+Supervised Orthodontic treatment gives your clinician an opportunity to assess your dental health at every visit, to make recommendations and amendments as necessary to prevent any damage to your teeth and gums.

 The treatment involves gently reshaping and filing between your teeth to gain space in heavily crowded smiles and improve the contact points and cleanability of oddly shaped teeth.

-Even with experienced and careful planning, no one can fully predict how your teeth will respond to orthodontic movement.
+Even with experience and careful planning, no one can fully predict how your teeth will respond to Orthodontic movement.
 Which is why we see our patients every 6 weeks.
 We keep track and make changes to your treatment plan if necessary.

 Supporting our patients with all aspects of their treatment is a vital part of the service we provide.
 Specialist treatment in a dental clinic will give you the face-to-face care, guidance, advice and reassurance that you may need throughout Orthodontic treatment.

-At home aligners require you to take a dental impression of your own teeth.
+At home aligners require you to take dental impressions of your own teeth.
 Impression taking takes training and practice.
 Even we need to re-take them sometimes!
 They need to be accurate enough to guarantee a great fit.

-Before you finish your treatment it is important to make sure your teeth and jaws are correctly aligned and you are happy with your smile.
+Before you finish your treatment, it is important to make sure your teeth and jaws are correctly aligned, and you are happy with your smile.

 The fee you pay us is to get you to the smile you are delighted with, sometimes we will make some final adjustments to your brace in order to get you the best possible outcome.
 This can take a few extra weeks, at no extra cost.